wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 ## Solution steps
 To setup the environment you will fork the respository and then use Azure CLI or Azure PowerShell to create a resource group.
 You will also install some tools used in later challenges.

+### Determine and configure your development environment
+The challenges in this repo can be completed using a wide range of configuration option.
+The selection of toolset is much down to your skills, preference and which options are technically feasible for you.

+The steps in this lab has primarily been developed and tested using _GitHub Codespaces_ with Azure CLI on Bash.
+This repos contains [devcontainer](.devcontainer/devcontainer.json) file which sets up the Ubundu container environment in Codespaces.
+This options gives the most friction free experience.

+A number of other options are available
+- Docker Desktop
+- Directly on local machines
+- PowerShell or Bash (or other shell of choice like ZSH, fish, [insert your favorite shell here])
+- Azure PowerShell or AZ CLI (locally, in container or Azure Cloudshell)
+- Linux, Mac or Windows with Subsystem for Linux

+The solution instructions includes examples of both Bash and Powershell.
+For managing Azure resources there are examples provided for both Azure CLI and Azure PowerShell.

 ### Fork the repository
 1. Log in to [GitHub](https://github.com) with your GitHub account